rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20240304_New York Times Podcasts.md

 *  Thanks for having me.
 *  We'll be right back.
 *  Here's what else you need to know today.
-*  Over the weekend, Donald Trump won three more nominating contests in Michigan, Missouri,
+*  Over the weekend, Donald Trump won three more nominating contests in Michigan, Missouri
 *  and Idaho, doubling his delegate count and making clear that his last remaining rival,
 *  Nikki Haley, has no real path forward.
 *  So far, Haley has won just a single primary, the District of Columbia.
 *  Trump is expected to officially clinch the Republican nomination by the end of the month.
+*  And.
-*  LeBron dribbles at Porter, sizes him up, 360, spin to the rim, head in, there it is, 40,000.
+*  LeBron dribbles at Porter, sizes him up.
+*  360, spin to the rim.
+*  And in!
+*  There it is!
+*  Forty thousand!
-*  LeBron makes history.
+*  LeBron makes history!
 *  LeBron James has become the first player in NBA history to score 40,000 career points
 *  after making a left-hand layup during the L.A.
-Lakers' matchup against the Denver Nuggets
+Lakers matchup against the Denver Nuggets
 *  on Saturday.
 *  The milestone may help to settle a long-running debate over who is the greatest NBA player
 *  of all time.
 *  James, the Times wrote, is now, quote, all by himself in the annals of basketball history.
-*  Today's episode was produced by Ricky Nowitzki, Olivia Natt, and Will Reid.
+*  Today's episode was produced by Ricky Nowitzki, Olivia Nat, and Will Reed.
-*  It was edited by MJ Davis-Lynn and Devin Taylor.
+*  It was edited by M.J.
+Davis-Lynn and Devin Taylor.
-*  Fact Checked by Susan Lee contains original music by Mary Lozano and Alicia LaEdube, and
+*  Fact Checked by Susan Lee contains original music by Mary Lozano and Alicia Maidupe and
-*  was engineered by Alyssa Moxley.
+*  it was engineered by Alyssa Moxley.
-*  Our theme music is by Jim Brunberg and Ben Landsferk of Wenderley.
+*  Our theme music is by Jim Brunberg and Ben Lansferk of Wingerley.
 *  That's it for the Daily.
-*  I'm Michael Baboro.
+*  I'm Michael Barbaro.
 *  See you tomorrow.